Exclusions For Free Assessment / No Fix, No Fee

 If you have an older model, or one with a prior repair attempt, simply book it for the free check and make a note of this on the cart page; we'll email to confirm, but this won't be charged upfront, we'll only charge this once the device has been checked out (if you decide not to proceed, or it is unfixable).

-If you have a MacBook 7 years old or newer (2016 and newer, as of 2023), with no prior repair attempts to the logic board, this will be shipped back to you for free, if you decide not to proceed with the repairs we quote, or your MacBook is unfixable/uneconomic to repair.
+If you have a MacBook 7 years old or newer (2017 and newer, as of 2024), and do not meet any of the criteria above, this will be shipped back to you for free, if you decide not to proceed with the repairs we quote or your MacBook is unfixable/uneconomic to repair.